JayVen02/FlappyBirdProject/README.md

 The game is the original Flappy Bird where if the bird hits a pipe or the top of the screen, then it's game over.
 In the end screen you will see a Game Over message and the score.
 The score is the amount of pipes you went through before losing.

-For more information about how the code works, there are lots of comments in the .java files to help you understand everything and follow along with ease!